googlemaps/ios-places-swift-sdk/README.md

 1. Follow the instructions for
     [adding package dependencies to your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

-2. In the "Enter Package URL" field, enter this GitHub repository:
+2. In the "Enter Package URL" field, enter the URL for this GitHub repository:

     ```
     https://github.com/googlemaps/ios-places-swift-sdk